Laurarestrepo03/Laurarestrepo03/README.md

 ### Hi there 👋

-I'm Laura, and I'm a Systems and Computing Engineering student at Universidad de los Andes.
+I'm Laura, and here's some info. about me:
+- 🐐 I'm a Systems and Computing Engineering student at Universidad de los Andes.
+- 🐍 I've worked as an Introduction to Programming (using Python) tutor.

 I have worked with the following languages and tools:

 <p>
   <img height="30" alt="python" src="https://github.com/Laurarestrepo03/Laurarestrepo03/assets/69609680/333b4ca7-68c6-40ad-832b-ef383deef0f8">